 - Yoga indoors and outdoors (we love these Yoga ABC Cards for Kids)

-- Games like freeze tag and hide and seek are great for self regulation work and brain development generally
+- Games like freeze tag and hide and seek are great for self-regulation work and brain development.

-- Purchase a customizable Play Structure (like our structure from The Kid’s Backyard Store!) fit your family’s needs & safety
+- Purchase a customizable Play Structure (like our structure from The Kid’s Backyard Store!) that fits your family’s needs & safety

 Our Play Structure